famousj/the-little-hooner/hooner.md

 But since we don't know the value of `$` using `(tail lat)` yet, we must find out before we can 'cons' `(tail lat)` onto it.

-KM: Is this actually true?
-Can you start the 'cons' with a promise that you'll fill in the details at some point?

 **Q:** What is the meaning of `%=($ lat (tail lat))`